GoogleChromeLabs/comlink/README.md

 The Comlink module is provided in 3 different formats:

 * **“es6”**: This package uses the native ES6 module format.
-Due to some hackery, the module exports an `Comlin` object.
+Due to some necessary hackery, the module exports a `Comlink` object.
   Import it as follows:

   ```js
   import {Comlink} from '../dist/comlink.es6.js';